davidelettieri/davidelettieri.it/_posts/2021-02-21-Workflows-with-visitor-pattern.md

 }
 ```

 The code is [here](https://gist.github.com/davidelettieri/ac7025e62bbf0f417e00b002da3f90a9), let me know what you think!

+Last but not least I would like to thank [Marcello](https://www.linkedin.com/in/marcello-santambrogio/) for working with me on the first implementation of the workflow system and for kindly reviewing this post.